chatbotgang/go-clean-arch/README.md

 - **Testable**.
 Critical logic is well protected and validated.
 - **Ubiquitous language**.
 No communication barrier between business and engineering people.
 - **First-class-citizen errors**.
 Handle errors throughout the application in handy.
-- **Structured logs**.
-Both API and system logs coulde integrate with third-party logging services easily.
+- **Traceable requests**.
+Internal behaviors of a request could be observed through API and system logs.
 - **Product-ready**.
 Teams could use this template of the proposed architecture directly.
 - **Simple and straigh**t.
 Not messy, not over-SOLID.
 Any new member could pick up the architecture within days.